raythurman2386/cognibot/README.md

 ### OpenAI Commands

-- `/chatgpt`: Send a prompt to chat gpt for a private dismissable response.
+- `/chatgpt`: Send a prompt to ChatGPT for a private dismissable response.
-- `/dalle`: Send a prompt to chat gpt to generate a dall e 3 ai image.
-The response is a discord embed and the image will only be valid for 1 hour.
-If you fail to download your image in the proper amount of time, all images are hosted at [Ravenwood AI Gallery](https://ravenwood-gallery.vercel.app)
+- `/dalle`: Send a prompt to ChatGPT to generate a DALL·E 3 AI image.
+The response is a Discord embed, and the image will only be valid for 1 hour.
+If you fail to download your image in time, all images are hosted at [Ravenwood AI Gallery](https://ravenwood-gallery.vercel.app).

 ### Anthropic Commands

-- `/claude`: Send a prompt to Anthropics Claude for a private dismissable response, conversational bot.
+- `/claude`: Send a prompt to Anthropics Claude for a private dismissable response, a conversational bot.

 ### Moderator Commands